wp-plugins/activedemand/readme.txt

 === ActiveDEMAND ===
 Contributors: JumpDEMAND Inc.
+Tags: tracking script, plugin
 Requires at least: 2.8
-Tested up to: 3.4.2
+Tested up to: 4.1
 Stable tag: 0.0.1

 The easy way to integrate <a href="https://www.activedemand.com">ActiveDEMAND</a>

 == Description ==
-Adds ActiveDEMAND tracking script to your website
+Adds <a href="https://www.activedemand.com">ActiveDEMAND</a> tracking script to your website

 == Installation ==